NegatioN/BattleRiteStats/_characters/raigon.md

       icon: fbfb00ff4fa4bc542b54639b84406f01
       name: Invigorate
       type: support
     - color: red
-      description: Seismic Shock deals 10 bonus damage upon landing and deals 16 damage and inflicts Fading Snare for 1.2 to other nearby enemies.
-      icon: 3c1f1a5c65f54594a9d3ba17b8f1b2a2
-      name: Perilous Height
-      type: offense
-    - color: red
       description: If Parry negates an attack it can be recast to perform a Spinning Slash.
 It deals 10 damage and inflicts Stun for 0.6.